 My sculptural work takes many forms: nests and eggs, vessels, plant and animal inspired pieces, masks and heads, and mixed media assemblages, I often work in a series in which the interrelationship of the individual pieces contributes to the overall impact.
 I create sculptures that have been stripped down to bare essence, resulting in fragmented and somewhat skeletal pieces.
 Negative space is a significant element in all of my work.

-I stress texture, line and movement while color is usually quite subtle in my sculpture.
-Many of my processes are reductive.
-I bleach, melt, burn, drill, cut, scratch, and tear my materials.
+Many of the processes I use are reductive as well.
+I bleach, melt, burn, drill, cut, scratch, and tear my materials, and I deconstruct found objects.
 Conversely, I weave, stitch, layer, tie, mold, cast, nail, screw and weld elements together.
-Image and text are often incorporated using silk-screening and other printing methods, and surfaces are sometimes embellished with paints, pigments, dyes and patinas.
+I stress texture, line and movement.
+Color is multi-layered and ranges from quite subtle to bold.
+Image and text are often incorporated through silk-screening and other printing methods, and surfaces are embellished with paints, pigments, dyes and patinas.

 I create contemporary artifacts illustrating the effects of our actions on our fragile ecosystems--on the plants, the animals, the air, the water, and each other.